 Romans 12:25 New King James Version “Every kingdom divided against itself is brought to desolation, and every city or house divided against itself will not stand.

-In order for any home, business, government, relationship, church; etc. to be successful, it has to flow in unity.
+For any home, business, government, relationship, church; etc. to be successful, it has to flow in unity.
 Anything divided will not last or stand.

 We all have a part to play when it comes to uniting.
 No one is better than the other.
 God made us with different gifts and abilities for His glory.